Qiskit/qiskit-aer/CONTRIBUTING.md

 **Advanced options**

 Because the standalone version of `Aer` doesn't need Python at all, the build system is based on CMake, just like most of other C++ projects.
-So in order to pass all the different options we have on `Aer` to CMake we use it's native mechanism:
+So to pass all the different options we have on `Aer` to CMake, we use its native mechanism:

     qiskit-aer/out$ cmake -DCMAKE_CXX_COMPILER=g++-9 -DAER_BLAS_LIB_PATH=/path/to/my/blas ..